sabeehasyed128-png/LU-Decomposition/README.md

 (i) To find the L and U matrix
 ```
 '''
-Program to find the L and U matrix using LU dec.
+Program to find the L and U matrix using LU decomposition.
 Developed by: SABEEHA PARVEEN.K
 RegisterNumber: 25016301
 '''